-Part-time studentships will also be considered and are usually arranged on the basis of working between 50% and 80% of a full-time studentship, over a period of 6 years but can be up to 7 years' duration.
+UKRI National Minimum Stipend: 4 years stipend payments to support living costs for the student, paid at the UKRI minimum stipend rate.
+Part-time studentships will also be considered and are usually arranged on the basis of working between a minimum of 50% and 80% of a full-time studentship, over a period of 6 years but can be up to 7 years' duration.